Earth Fare: History

+In 2012, the Earth Fare chain was purchased by Oak Hill Capital.

 Products

 All products the store carried were free of high fructose corn syrup, artificial fats, artificial trans fats, artificial colors, artificial flavors, artificial preservatives, artificial sweeteners, bleached or bromated flour, never administered antibiotics or added growth hormones.
 The company claims to have the highest standard in its organic produce in North America.

 While it sold food from around the world, the company also operated the policy of "100 mile Commitment" to sell as much local produce as possible from within a 100-mile radius of the store.

 Store locations

+An example of an Earth Fare.
+This one is the former Greenwood, Indiana location.

 At its peak, Earth Fare operated 50 stores in ten states: Alabama, Florida, Georgia, Indiana, Michigan, North Carolina, South Carolina, Tennessee and Virginia.
 As of July 2025, the chain currently operates 14 locations across 6 states: North Carolina, South Carolina, Virginia, Tennessee, and 1 location in Florida, and Georgia.

-Expansion and decline

 Earth Fare expanded into Virginia in November 2017 with three locations in Roanoke, Fairfax, and Williamsburg.
-In 2019, Earth Fare had planned fifty additional stores by 2024.

-In 2018, Earth Fare closed two locations in Atlanta, Georgia, and one location in Columbus, Ohio.
+While by 2019, Earth Fare had planned fifty additional stores by 2024, the company closed two locations in Atlanta, Georgia, and one location in Columbus, Ohio in 2018.
 Earth Fare's Gainesville, Florida and Fairfax, Virginia locations closed in January 2020.

-In August 2023, Earth Fare closed its location in Portage, Michigan, due to poor performance.